ambertunnell/ambertunnell.github.io/source/_posts/2014-06-29-analyzing-instance-variables-in-ruby.markdown

 comments: true
 categories: [Ruby, instance variables, self, Flatiron School]
 ---
-Instance variables in Ruby can be written in two ways.
-With an @ symbol, `@variable`, or with an explicit reference to that particular instance, `self.variable`.
+Instance variables in Ruby can be accessed in two ways.
+Directly with an @ symbol, `@variable`, or through a method call, `self.variable`.
 Many Rubyists think these are synonymous.
 However, they are not.

-In this post, I will explain why.
+By accessing the data through the method call, you are protecting the data from being accessed directly.
+Therefore, if the data changes unexpectedly, you will only have to adjust the one method.
+If you access the data directly throughout your code, you may have to change it many times so that your code doesn't break.

+It is a fine distinction, but can become an incredibly important one the larger your program is.

+Here's an example.
 Let's set up a basic class to get us started.

 ```ruby Cat class
 class Cat